MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/windows-stop-error-system-thread-exception-not-handled.md

 ---

-# Windows Stop Error - 0x0000007E System Thread Exception Not Handled
+# Windows stop error - 0x0000007E system thread exception not handled

 This article provides steps to resolve issues where the Guest OS encounters a problem and wishes to restart your Azure VM.
 The message will state that "A system thread exception wasn’t handled".